mhasan002/growlyft-agency/replit.md

 - ✓ Fixed form configuration validation error for recipient emails and Google Sheets URL
 - ✓ Added proper TypeScript types and validation schemas for admin updates
 - ✓ Enhanced error handling in admin routes with proper Zod validation
+- ✓ Added missing "Schedule a Discovery Call" button from About page to form configurations
 - ✓ Successfully migrated project to Replit environment with Supabase database integration

 ## User Preferences